enqueuer-land/enqueuer-plugin-xml-parser/README.md

 ##### Options
-You can pass an optional 2nd argument to parse(), which can be an object containing any of the following properties:
+You can pass optional arguments to parse:

 **preserveAttributes**
 This optional property, when set to true, will cause all XML attributes to be kept separate in their own sub-object called _Attribs for each element.